justinjaywang/portfolio/source/_posts/bpm.md

 Just as I had eschewed graphical skeuomorphs in the interface, I wanted to avoid using aural skeuomorphs—sound clips that simply replicate an analog *tick*.
 Instead, I focused solely on the aesthetics of the sound.
 And I had a very particular *beep* in mind.

 I knew the choice of sound would play a huge role in a user's experience with (and ultimately their emotional connection to) the app.
-When I couldn't find the sound I was looking for, I recorded my own, using a Roland TR-808 digital instrument in GarageBand.
+When I couldn't find the sound I was looking for, I recorded my own, using a Roland <span class="sc">TR-808</span> digital instrument in GarageBand.
 I then edited the audio clip in Audacity for pitch (A440) and amplitude curve.

 ### Themes